dvdmarchetti/dvdmarchetti/README.md

 ### Hi there 👋

-Passionate IT student and developer specialized in PHP (mostly Laravel) and MySQL, currently practising Python and algorithmics on Codewars, CodinGame HackerRank and BinarySearch.
+Passionate IT student and developer specialized in PHP (mostly Laravel) and MySQL, currently practising Python and algorithmics on Codewars, CodinGame, HackerRank and BinarySearch.

 #### 📫 Where to find me
 - [Stack Overflow](https://stackoverflow.com/users/11234619/mdexp)